 A: If it fits into your budget, yes!
 Organic maple syrup is tapped from trees in a way that is more sustainable.

 A: Use any mustard, even the grainy kind if you have a blender!
 Even that neon yellow ballpark mustard is ok if that's all you have on hand.
 This time.
 But next time, get Dijon mustard, which has slightly more acid and heat :)

 - 1 teaspoon sea salt plus more to taste

 - optional: fresh cracked black pepper

 - Place all ingredients, including black pepper if using, in a small bowl and whisk together until emulsified.
-Alternatively, place all ingredients in a blender and process until well combined.
+Alternatively, place all ingredients in a mason jar, cover securely with lid and shake until well combined.

 - Maple Mustard Dressing will keep in an air-tight container in the refrigerator for 2 weeks.